Kasbah Mosque, Marrakesh: The minaret

 The minaret, like the more famous Kutubiyya minaret and other minarets in the Maghreb, has a square base (8.8 metre per side) and is divided vertically into two parts: a main body and a much smaller lantern (almost 4 metre per side) at the top.
 That said, the decoration of this minaret is different from that of the Koutoubia and would go on to become the prototype for many later minarets built in the Maghreb and al-Andalus.

 The main part of the minaret has plain walls made of rubble stone up to the level of the mosque's roof, at which point the rest of the minaret is made of brick and the decoration begins.
 From here, on each of the almost identical four sides, three narrow horseshoe arches are topped by larger polylobed arches ("polylobed" meaning that it is made up of multiple smaller half-circles).
 In between these arches are thin engaged columns that were once all covered in coloured faience (ceramic), which remains on some of them.
 This set of elements then blends into the much larger decorative facades above them.
 These facades feature a wide interlacing sebka pattern (a common Maghrebi motif that roughly resembles palmettes or fleur-de-lys) sculpted in brick and filled-in with green faience.
 Although the decoration of the four sides of the minaret is almost the same, there are small differences between the north and south facades on the one hand and the east and west facades on the other, with details of the shapes of the sebka pattern and of the polylobed arches on the lower façade varying slightly.
-This type of alternation was repeated in other contemporary and later minarets (e.g. the Hassan Tower in Rabat or the Chrabliyine Mosque in Fes).
+This type of alternation was repeated in other contemporary and later minarets (e.g. the Hassan Tower in Rabat or the Chrabliyine Mosque in Fez).